 Thinkorswim is run as a desktop application and has dozens of charts that stream real-time market data, 300+ customizable technical studies (the highest of all the online stock brokers), and is embedded with CNBC TV, heat-mapping, stock scanners, back testing, and a virtual trading platform – a beloved feature for new users who can experience what it’s like to trade without losing a penny.
 Thinkorswim is very well known in the industry and it is considered one of the best technologies traders can get their hands on today – it’s super easy to use and every feature and tool it has is available with nothing more than a click.

-- Merrill Edge: $6.95 flat free trade plan; $0 minimum deposit.
+- Merrill Edge: $6.95 flat fee trade plan; $0 minimum deposit.
 Owned by Bank of America since 2010, Merrill Edge is affordable and would be beneficial for those who already have various BoA accounts.

 TD Ameritrade is going to charge you $9.99 + 0.75 per contract for your trade.
-In some cases, this is double the price than many of its industry competitors (for example, Trade King offers a $4.95 flat free trade plan with a $0 minimum deposit).
+In some cases, this is double the price than many of its industry competitors (for example, Ally Invest offers a $4.95 flat free trade plan with a $0 minimum deposit).
 Customers are turning to TD Ameritrade because it offers everything all of the other major online stock brokerages offer, as well all the things each one tends to be lacking on.
 This could be anything from its investor education, user-friendly platform, or 24/7 customer service.
 Where each major online stock broker lacks, TD Ameritrade seems to pick up the slack – and customers don’t seem to mind paying extra for that.